emacsattic/call-graph/README.md

 # Usage

-Place your cursor in the cpp function which you want to generate a call-graph for, and execute call-graph.
+Place your cursor in the cpp function which you want to generate call-graph for and execute call-graph.
-By default, this funciton is binded to "C-c g".
+You could bind it to "C-c g".

 ```lisp
     (global-set-key (kbd "C-c g") 'call-graph)